My First Full Week Of Chinese Classes

 I have yet to eat (that I know of) any sort of tails, tongues, testicles or eyeballs, but the other week I did have some duck neck.
 Of course, seeing as I’m a newbie to eating random water fowl body parts, I shoved the whole thing in my mouth not realizing there’s bones, etc. still in the neck that you’re supposed to eat around.
 Luckily spitting isn’t really frowned upon, even in formal settings.

-The “gym” at CET pretty much tanks, and the staff already know that so I have no qualms about writing it.
+The “gym” at CET is pretty awful, and the staff already know that so I have no qualms about writing it.
 I’m too cheap to buy a membership to the gym a few blocks away, so I started working out at the park down the street.
 As you can see in the picture, having access to just a few pull-up bars and a set of bars that can be used for dips, I guess you can say I went old school, Rocky style (minus the beef factory).
 We’ll see what happens in a month when the weather takes a turn.

 Speaking of weather, I guess our coming to China was cause for the weather gods to take pity on the city of Beijing.
 Except for one afternoon and one other day when it rained, it has been between 80 and 85 and sunny every day.
 (Of course, as I write that now, I’m looking out my window at the thick fog rolling in.)
 The weather has been so nice that I haven’t even bothered checking the air quality, although I probably will with the sun coming out less and less.